rakiyoga/rakiyoga.github.io/_posts/2024-10-24-Mushroom_Foraging_through_an_Ayurvedic_Lens.md

 There's something special about wild mushrooms freshly plucked from the forest floor.
 They're bursting with prana – life force energy – in a way that cultivated mushrooms simply can't match.
 This vitality makes them particularly good at enhancing ojas, the subtle essence of health and immunity in Ayurvedic thought.

 **The Art of Mindful Foraging**<br>
-<b>Approaching mushroom foraging with an Ayurvedic mindset means embracing certain principles:<br>
+Approaching mushroom foraging with an Ayurvedic mindset means embracing certain principles:<br>
-<b>Practice ahimsa (non-violence) by harvesting sustainably.<br>
+Practice ahimsa (non-violence) by harvesting sustainably.<br>
-<b>Express gratitude to nature, enhancing the sattvic quality of your food.<br>
+Express gratitude to nature, enhancing the sattvic quality of your food.<br>
-<b>Use all your senses to properly identify mushrooms.<br>
+Use all your senses to properly identify mushrooms.<br>
-<b>Follow nature's cues and local wisdom for optimal foraging times.<br>
+Follow nature's cues and local wisdom for optimal foraging times.<br>

 **Proper Handling: Preserving Prana**<br>
 To maintain the mushrooms' vital energy and nutritional integrity:<br>